mfem/mfem/miniapps/solvers/lor_docs.md

 MFEM features several low-order refined (LOR) classes intended to make working with LOR discretizations and solvers more convenient.
 The interface is designed to be convenient, flexible, and powerful: solvers with "default" options can be created in only one line of code, but much more customization is available if desired.

+### Basis types for spectrally equivalent LOR solvers

+In order for LOR solvers to be effective (spectrally equivalent with the corresponding high-order operators), the high-order space needs to use the proper basis type.
+In particular, H1 spaces should use `BasisType::GaussLobatto`, and Nedelec and Raviart-Thomas spaces should use `BasisType::GaussLobatto` for the "closed basis" and `BasisType::IntegratedGLL` for the "open basis".

 ## Creating solvers with default options

 The most basic LOR solver can be created as a one liner.
 For example, the following creates a direct solver based on a serial LOR discretization: